graalvm/graalvm-demos/micronaut-hello-rest-maven/README-Cloud-Shell.md

     ./mvnw package
     ```

-3. Run the app JAR in the background
+3. Run the JAR in the background

     ```shell
     java -jar target/MnHelloRest-0.1.jar &
     ```

-4. Test the app JAR
+4. Test the JAR

     4.1) Should output "Hello World"